JaJuMa-GmbH/hyva-faq-widget/README.md

 * Add 1 - x question groups
 * Add 1 - x questions and answers in each question group
 * Choose if question groups are shown as open or closed as default on page load on desktop (always closed on mobile)
+* Option to show/hide Question Group Title
+* Option to keep only one question open
+* Choose icons for open/close questions
+* Option to add JSON-LD structured data for FAQs

 ## Further Info, Extension Description & Manual